Does this test have other names?

 What is this test?

-The prothrombin time is one of several tests that check if your blood is clotting
+The prothrombin time is 1 of several tests that check if your blood is clotting normally.

-normally.
 Blood clotting (coagulation) is needed to help stop bleeding.
-Proteins in
+Proteins in the blood

-the blood called clotting factors (coagulants) help blood become sticky and clot.
+called clotting factors (coagulants) help blood become sticky and clot.
+They change

 As soon as you start to bleed somewhere in or on your body, platelet cells in the